-If you’re a blogger, having the right device for blogging is important.
-That’s because you’ll use it to perform all aspects of the “blogging” process – from outlining to writing, designing, posting, and even recording video footage to complement your blog post.
+As you already know, as a blogger, having the right device for blogging is important.
+That’s because you’ll use it to perform all aspects of the “blogging” process – from outlining to writing, designing, editing images, posting, and even recording video footage to complement your blog post.
 If you’re stuck with the wrong device or an awkward, clunky one, the blogging experience won’t be rewarding and you won’t feel as excited about your work.
 Compare it to writing poetry with a pen that doesn’t feel comfortable in your hand, or which writes scratchily. *shudder*

 What would your hardware and software requirements be?